autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/wallets/subwallet.md

     ![wallet-4](/img/doc-imgs/subwallet/Subwallet-8.png)

-## Connect to Autonomys via RPC
+## Connect to Subspace via RPC

 Sometimes you won't see the network you would like to connect to in a list of available networks.
-In this case you can connect to Autonomys Network manually via RPC.
+In this case you can connect to Subspace Network manually via RPC.
-This also can be helpful for in-development networks such as the Autonomys Network as we have regularly changing RPC endpoints and versions of testnets, and soon various domains.
+This also can be helpful for in-development networks such as the Subspace Network as we have regularly changing RPC endpoints and versions of testnets, and soon various domains.
 Below you will find a simple guide on how to add these new networks.
 Additionally we will try and keep an updated list of active RPC endpoints below for development.

 :::info RPC Endpoints
 **Gemini 3d Endpoint:** `wss://rpc.gemini-3d.subspace.network/ws`<br />